marq24/emacberry.com/gpslogger.md

 > own solution.
 When I moved over to Android there has been plenty of other apps available, but you might guess it, none
 > of them offered the features I wanted to have (yes You can argue that I did not search hard enough).
 >
-> Please fine below my four main use cases, with a brief feature list.
+> Please find below my four main use cases, with a brief feature list.
 You will find detailed descriptions about each of
 > the functionalities in the [corresponding manual sections](/gpsl/docs/1000-intro/).
 Of course this are just **my
 > personal** use cases - you can use it for much more - there is plenty of feedback what users do with GPSLogger and I
-> would be very happy to hear your use cases!
+> would be very happy to hear form your use cases too!

 ### Primary
 Automated logging of my casual road bike cycle activities following a planed route (including multiple climbs) or just